TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 ## Analysis

 ### Subgraphs
-Inital Networkx analysis of the road network data of all four counties is summarized in Table 1
+Inital Networkx analysis of the road network data of all four counties is summarized in Table 1.
+As given the table the initial average network degree is low due to the existence of subgraphs.

 **Table-1 Networkx graph summary info for the four counties**
 | County     |   No of nodes |   No of edges |   Average degree |